Failure to Treat Urinary Tract Infection in Michigan Nursing Home Patients

 Urinary Tract Infections Undiagnosed

 Have you or a loved one suffered from an UTI or catheter injury?
-If so, you should contact the Michigan nursing home neglect law firm of Buckfire & Buckfire, P.C. immediately!
-Call us now at (800) 606-1717 to speak with one of our experienced Michigan nursing home lawyers about your case.
+If so, you should contact the nursing home neglect law firm of Buckfire & Buckfire, P.C. immediately!
+Call us now to speak with one of our experienced attorneys about the failure to treat urinary tract infections in Michigan nursing home patients.